volusion/element-documentation/how-to/rollback-a-block-change/README.md

 element release -n "a release"
 ```

-## 1. Checkout Your Repo to the Previous Minor Release Commit
+## 1. Checkout Your Repo to the Previous Minor Release Commit (Optional)

 As we recommended in the [how to track block versions document](../track-block-versions), it is a good practice to commit every time
 you release a version.
 The first step is to locate the last commit you released and checkout your repo to use that commit: